Organic vs. Conventional: What to Focus on and How to Make the Best of It

 Produce

-When buying produce, I make sure anything with either a thin skin or a skin that we’re eating is organic.
-This includes things like berries, grapes, apples, pears, etc. This is because the pesticides can penetrate the skin and contaminate the interior flesh.
+When buying produce, I make sure anything with a thin skin (which presumably we’re eating) is organic.
+This includes things like berries, grapes, apples, pears, etc. This is because the pesticides can penetrate the skin and contaminate the internal flesh.

 Grains, Corn & Soy

-Produce is not the only food we should be buying organic.
-Grains, such as wheat and oats, corn & soy are heavily sprayed with pesticides, namely glyphosate, which we are learning is incredibly detrimental to human health.
-However, organic products are glyphosate-free, which is why it’s important to prioritize organic bread, quinoa, oats, pasta, corn, soy, etc. as much as possible.
+Fruits & vegetables are not the only foods we should be buying organic.
+Grains (like wheat and oats), corn, and soy are heavily sprayed with pesticides, namely glyphosate.
+Glyphosate is the chief ingredient in Round Up, which we are learning is incredibly detrimental to human health.
+However, organic products are glyphosate-free, which is why it’s important to prioritize organic bread, quinoa, oats, pasta, corn, soy, etc., as much as possible.

 What to do when conventional is the only option

 Don’t fret.
 Honestly, stressing about it can be just as harmful to our health.
-Instead, make sure to thoroughly wash your produce:
+Instead, make sure to thoroughly wash your produce (I do this with organic, too):

 • Grab a large bowl or clean your sink (give it a good spray of hydrogen peroxide, let sit for a few minutes, and then wipe down and rinse)